Physician-Led Metabolic Medicine for Women in Midlife

 Initial Consultation (60 minutes): $750

-If ongoing care is appropriate, your initial consultation fee will be credited towards annual membership, which is $5,500 yearly.
+If you decide that ongoing care is a good fit, your initial consultation fee will be credited towards the annual membership.

-• Regular comprehensive labs with physician lab review and interpretation
+• Regular comprehensive lab assessments with physician review and interpretation

-• Access to members-only events and private Q&A sessions
+• Access to members-only health events, group coaching, and private Q&A sessions

 About Dr. Rowe